 Your business should be listed as the “Registrant Contact” for your domain.
 By law, the Registrant Contact has ownership of the domain.
 The “Admin”, “Technical” and “Billing” may be the same contacts, or they might be different if you have someone else managing your account.
 For example, as someone who manages a lot of client websites, I might be listed as the Technical contact, while my client should be listed as Registrant/Owner.

 The big problem you may encounter is when someone no longer associated with your organization is listed as the Registrant.
 I’ve rescued many websites that were registered by a long-gone volunteer or former employee, and it’s a huge hassle.
 A hassle that can easily be avoided if the account had been set up correctly from the beginning, or had been reviewed and updated annually.
 When owners or site managers change, it’s important to update this information immediately.

 2. Who is your domain registrar, and can you log in to your own account?

 The domain registrar is the company where your domain is registered.
 Sometimes that is the same company where your website is hosted, but it’s not usually the company who provides your internet services.
 Your domain has an annual fee, so if you are the primary contact on the account, you should have an email receipt of this transaction — you may find it with a quick search in your email for “domain renewal” or “domain registration”.

 Check your WHOIS information for the registrar information, and then search your email for messages from that company.
 If you know your registrar, and you are main contact for the domain, you should have enough information to log into the account — you may have to use “forgot my password” to reset your login credentials.
 Once you are logged in, you can make any updates necessary.

 3. What domain names do you own, and are they pointing to the right place?

-For the ones you own, check the WHOIS records for each one to make sure the contact information is correct, note the registrar for each, then print it out and keep it with your other important business records.
+For the domains you own, check the WHOIS records for each one to make sure the contact information is correct, note the registrar for each, then print it out and keep it with your other important business records.